Disjunctions with stopping condition: Preliminaries

-We will also consider some variants of $\CT^-$.
-Let $I(x)$ be a unary predicate which will play a role of a definition of a cut.
-By $\CT^- \res I$ we mean $\CT^-$ in which the compositional axioms are only assumed to hold for formulae in this cut, but with no restriction on the size of terms, i.e.:
+\begin{definition} Let $I(x)$ be a unary predicate which will play a role of a definition of a cut.
+By $\CT^- \res I$ we mean $\CT^-$ in which the compositional axioms are only assumed to hold for formulae whose depth is in this cut, but with no restriction on the size of terms, i.e.:

-\begin{enumerate} \item $I(x)$ defines a cut. \item $\forall s,t \in \ClTerm_{\PA} \ \ T(s=t) \equiv (\val{s} = \val{t}).$ \item $\forall \phi \in \Sent_{\PA} \ \ \Big(\sd(\phi) \in I \rightarrow T\neg \phi \equiv \neg T \phi \Big).$ \item $\forall \phi, \psi \in \Sent_{\PA} \ \ \Big(\sd(\phi \vee \psi) \in I \rightarrow T \phi \vee \psi \equiv T \phi \vee T \psi \Big).$ \item $\forall v \in \Var \forall \phi \in \Form^{\leq 1}_{\PA} \ \ \Big(\sd(\exists v \phi) \in I \rightarrow T \exists v \phi \equiv \exists x T \phi[\num{x}/v] \Big).$ \item $\forall \bar{s},\bar{t} \in \ClTermSeq_{\PA} \forall \phi \in \Form_{\PA} \ \ \val{\bar{s}} = \val{\bar{t}} \rightarrow T\phi(\bar{t}) \equiv T \phi(\bar{s})$. \end{enumerate}
+\begin{enumerate} \item $I(x)$ defines a cut. \item $\forall s,t \in \ClTerm_{\PA} \ \ T(s=t) \equiv (\val{s} = \val{t}).$ \item $\forall \phi \in \Sent_{\PA} \ \ \Big(\sd(\neg \phi) \in I \rightarrow T\neg \phi \equiv \neg T \phi \Big).$ \item $\forall \phi, \psi \in \Sent_{\PA} \ \ \Big(\sd(\phi \vee \psi) \in I \rightarrow T (\phi \vee \psi) \equiv T \phi \vee T \psi \Big).$ \item $\forall v \in \Var \forall \phi \in \Form^{\leq 1}_{\PA} \ \ \Big(\sd(\exists v \phi) \in I \rightarrow T \exists v \phi \equiv \exists x T \phi[\num{x}/v] \Big).$ \item $\forall \bar{s},\bar{t} \in \ClTermSeq_{\PA} \forall \phi \in \Form_{\PA} \ \ \val{\bar{s}} = \val{\bar{t}} \rightarrow T\phi(\bar{t}) \equiv T \phi(\bar{s})$. \end{enumerate}

-If $c \in M$, we define $\CT^- \res c$ in an analogous way with a constant $c$ instead of $I(x)$ and with formulae and sentences restricted to $[0,c]$ instead of the cut $I$.
+If $c \in M \models \PA$, we define $\CT^- \res c$ in an analogous way with a constant $c$ instead of $I(x)$ and with formulae and sentences restricted to $[0,c]$ instead of the cut $I$ (alternatively, we could view $c$ as a fresh constant). \end{definition}

 Notice that in $\CT^-$ there are no induction axioms for the formulae containing the truth predicate (induction for arithmetical formulae is assumed, as $\CT^-$ and its variations are extensions of $\PA$).
 If we extend our theories with full induction, we denote them with $\CT$ or $\CT \res c$.